 The programs offered are by staff choice and are subject to change.

-Guided tours are offered daily at 11:00 am and 2:30 pm, based on staff availability.
+Guided tours are offered daily, based on staff availability.
 Fort Moultrie is open year-round for a self-guided tour.
 Check in at the Fort Moultrie Visitor Center upon arrival to pay the park entrance fee, pick up a park brochure, watch the orientation film and learn about the park.